la2050/archive/_projects/2016/las-best-aarp-foundation-experience-corps-brighter-futures-via-reading-proficiency-by-3rd-grade.md

   LA’s BEST intentionally infuses into enrichment activities.
 Finally, the organization is effective in helping children develop social and emotional skills through a pro-social approach to programming.
+Please explain how you will define and measure success for your project.​: >- In the pilot year of the proposed project, LA’s BEST will recruit 34 AARP Foundation Experience Corps (EC) volunteers to tutor and mentor 100 kindergarten through 3rd grade students who are in need of additional support in language arts and literacy, as identified by teachers, parents or LA’s BEST program staff.
+Tutoring sessions will take place three times per week, and will be offered in small group settings, including one EC volunteer and up to three LA’s BEST students.

+  Over a single academic year, success will be defined by the number of LA’s BEST students who are tutored by EC volunteers and make at least 60% more progress in learning two particular reading skills – sounding out new words and reading comprehension – than their non-participant peers.
+Another measure of success will be the percentage of students targeted by the proposed project who achieve reading proficiency by the end of the third grade.

+  LA’s BEST will employ more than 2,000 young adults who reside in economically distressed neighborhoods to teach, coach and mentor the 25,000 children who attend the LA’s BEST After School Enrichment Program every day.
+At least 85% of children served will report feelings of safety while participating in LA’s BEST, and all LA’s BEST participants will have daily opportunities to take part in at least 30 minutes of physical activity and programs that promote proper nutrition.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Publicity/awareness
+  - 'Education/training '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/las-best-aarp-foundation-experience-corps-brighter-futures-via-reading-proficiency-by-3rd-grade/skild-prod.s3.amazonaws.com/myla2050/images/custom540/3583609165741-team91.jpg
 organization_name: LA's BEST